gitlabhq/omnibus-gitlab/doc/update/README.md

 ## Mandatory upgrade paths for version upgrades

-From version 10.8 onwards, upgrade paths are enforced for version upgrades by default.
+From GitLab 10.8, upgrade paths are enforced for version upgrades by default.
 This restricts performing direct upgrades that skip major versions (for example 10.3 to 12.7 in one jump) that **can break GitLab installations** due to multiple reasons like deprecated or removed configuration